scrapinghub/hcf-backend/README.md

 Some examples of usage can be seen in the [scrapy-frontera README](https://github.com/scrapinghub/scrapy-frontera/blob/master/README.rst).

-A complete tutorial for using `hcf-backend` with ScrapyCloud workflows is available at [shub-workflow Tutorial: Managing Crawl Frontiers](https://github.com/scrapinghub/shub-workflow/wiki/Managing-Crawl-Frontiers). `shub-workflow` is a framework for defining workflows of spiders and scripts running over ScrapyCloud.
+A complete tutorial for using `hcf-backend` with ScrapyCloud workflows is available at [shub-workflow Tutorial: Managing Hubstorage Crawl Frontiers](https://github.com/scrapinghub/shub-workflow/wiki/Managing-Hubstorage-Crawl-Frontiers). `shub-workflow` is a framework for defining workflows of spiders and scripts running over ScrapyCloud.
 This is a strongly recommended lecture, because it documents the integration of different tools which together provide the best benefit.